Contact Us

 Conditions

-Posterior lumbar decompression surgery is often used to treat:
+Posterior lumbar decompression and discectomy surgery is often used to treat:

 What to expect

-There are a number of things you can do to prepare yourself for spinal surgery.
+There are several things you can do to prepare yourself for spinal surgery.

 In the weeks before your surgery, it is advisable to eat a balanced diet as this can help the healing process.